fatihtkale/What-To-code-/README.md

 # What To code?
-Simple website made with ASP.NET CORE 2.2 i made this project to learn ASP.NET CORE
+Dont know what to code?
+I made this project for myself to give me random projects i shall work on